 - Bake for 12-15 minutes, or until the dough is golden brown.

-Leftover hot pockets can be stored in an airtight container for 3-4 days in the refrigerator or frozen for up to 3 months using the instructions for freezing below.
+- Refrigerate: Leftover hot pockets can be stored in an airtight container for 3-4 days in the refrigerator.

-To freeze hot pockets, place fully cooked and cooled hot pockets onto a baking sheet and place the baking sheet into the freezer.
+- Freeze: Place fully cooked and cooled hot pockets onto a baking sheet and place the baking sheet into the freezer.
 Freeze until the outside is solid, for about 30-60 minutes.
-Place frozen Hot Pockets in a freezer-safe bag for up to 3 months.
+Place frozen Hot Pockets in a freezer-safe bag and store them in the freezer for up to 3 months.

 How to Pack for Lunch

-Taking a homemade ham and cheese Hot Pocket to school or work is a great option for a filling lunch.
+Taking a Homemade Hot Pocket to school or work is a great option for a filling lunch.
 You have several options as to how to take pack them in lunches.

 - If your office/school has a microwave, place a homemade hot pocket (frozen or from the fridge) wrapped in parchment paper in a lunch bag with an ice pack.
 Heat the hot pocket right on the parchment paper in the microwave for 1-2 minutes.